 Everyone gets their own basket for clean clothes to put away in drawers.

 It was hard to get a picture of the whole room but to the left is a wooden rack for hanging clothes.
 Marc and Ben custom made it because everything at the store was too long for our space.
-You can see a video of this room on Instagram in my highlights.
-(HERE)

 The above picture was taken when I was really doing laundry and the clean clothes hang there ready for everyone to come get their own and put them away.